-The Lwala Community Alliance is a non-profit health and development agency founded by Drs.
-Milton and Fred Ochieng’, who are natives of Lwala, a rural village in the Nyanza Province of western Kenya.
-Milton and Fred lost their parents to HIV while in college in the U.S. and took this as a call to action to provide access to primary care in their community.
-During medical school at Vanderbilt, the brothers did all they could to raise the funds to start a clinic back at home.
-Their story is the subject of the documentary “Sons of Lwala” and has been featured on ABC World News and CNN.
+The Lwala Community Alliance is a community-led innovator proving that when communities lead change is drastic and lasting.
+Lwala was founded by Drs.
+Milton and Fred Ochieng’ — brothers from rural Western Kenya — in response to the loss of their parents to HIV.
+During medical school at Vanderbilt University, the brothers did all they could to raise the funds and catalyze their neighbors to build their community’s first hospital.
+Milton and Fred’s story is the subject of the documentary “Sons of Lwala” and has been featured on ABC World News and CNN.

 Today, Lwala is much more than a hospital.
 We support people in their homes, schools, and farms to advance their own comprehensive well-being.

 Right now, we are in an all-out effort to drastically reduce under-5 child mortality through tackling the key drivers of deaths – gender inequity, unplanned pregnancies, poor prenatal care, unskilled deliveries, poor clinical practices, lack of emergency transport, and delayed treatment of childhood illnesses.